gvwilson/10-accessible/README.md

 ensure that any accessibility aids you implement in the original document are not lost in the conversion process.
 WebAIM provides guidelines for [converting to PDF](https://webaim.org/techniques/acrobat/converting#save).

-## Tip 5: Describing visualizations helps everyone.
+## Tip 5: Describe visualizations---it helps everyone.

 Accessibility challenges for data visualization have often been thought of in terms of blindness or low vision.
 However,